Traveling with a Toddler: Is It Harder than Traveling Solo? (My Experience)

 Plus, you don’t really get the chance to experience the culture, the attractions and what each place has to offer if you’re just racing from one place to another, ticking cities off your list to impress people on Instagram (or for whatever reason you might have).

 When traveling with a toddler, I think that the minimum amount of time you should schedule for any given location is around 5 days.
-That’s how we did it during our month-long trip in Europe and it worked fine.
+That’s how we did it during our month-long trip in Europe and it worked fine, although none of us would’ve minded an even slower pace.

 Toddlers have a pace of their own and especially different interests, according to their age.